cjdduarte/Defer_Cards/README.md

 <b>#### About:</b>

-Based on Lovac42 code, in add-on "SlackersDelight" https://github.com/lovac42/SlackersDelight
+Fork on Lovac42 code, in add-on "SlackersDelight" https://github.com/lovac42/SlackersDelight

 Adds a Defer Button to the Reviewer